 - The University defines the standards of its awards in terms of the amount and the level of study undertaken, which builds upon the knowledge and skills expected of each student on commencement of their programme. - 2.
-Except for the conferment of honorary awards, on completion of their studies, students are required to demonstrate outcomes in line with the qualification descriptors and the amount and level of study indicated in the Framework for Higher Education Qualifications in England, Wales and Northern Ireland, August 2008, and the Higher Education Credit Framework for England: Guidance on Academic Credit Arrangements in Higher Education in England, August 2008.
+Except for the conferment of honorary awards, on completion of their studies, students are required to demonstrate outcomes in line with the qualification descriptors and the amount and level of study indicated in the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies, October 2014, and the Higher Education Credit Framework for England: Advice on Academic Credit Arrangements, May 2021.